 More information can be found at Cornell's Graduate School website: www.gradschool.cornell.edu.

-Admitted students receive full funding for up to five years by serving as teaching or research assistants to the faculty, which covers tuition ($20,800 per year), health insurance (SHIP), and a stipend ($27,218 per year).
+Admitted students receive full funding for up to five years by serving as teaching or research assistants to the faculty, which covers tuition ($20,800 per year), health insurance (SHP), and a stipend ($27,218 per year).
 MS/PhD students are still responsible for the student activity fee ($85.00 per year) for finding their own housing and working out additional costs of living expenses beyond what the stipend provides.
 There may be opportunities for advanced PhD candidates to teach their own class, under faculty supervision, before they graduate.